cityTesting/citytesting.github.io/_posts/2023-03-05-Wiremock-Stateful-Behaviour.md

 ```java
 curl --location --request POST 'http://localhost:8089/__admin/mappings' --header 'Content-Type: application/json' --data-raw '{"scenarioName": "Fail second attempt","newScenarioState": "secondAttempt","requiredScenarioState": "firstAttempt","request": {"method": "GET","url": "/invoices"},"response": {"status": 200}}'
 ```

+With these two curls we are going to add to the wiremock the scenario displays on the next image.

 ![](https://i.imgur.com/LZ5WsJI.png)

-After this we will receive first a 400 and then 200.
+After this we will receive a 400 status the first time that it is requested to localhost:8089/invoices and then 200 status the second time.

 [More info on Wiremock](https://wiremock.org/docs/stateful-behaviour/)